elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ## Concluding remarks

-The field of linear algebra is far too broad to adequately cover in a chapter, but we hope that we have given you a taste of the power of it here, and of the way Python, NumPy, and SciPy make its elegant algorithms accessible.
+The field of linear algebra is far too broad to adequately cover in a chapter, but this chapter gave you a glimpse into its power, and of the way Python, NumPy, and SciPy make its elegant algorithms accessible.